 The Dimensions of Hope

 Hope is two-dimensional, consisting of a component of expectation and a component of desire or want.
-Desire or want is fairly obvious — we do not hope for what we do not want or desire.
+Desire or want is fairly obvious — we don’t hope for what we don’t want or desire.

 These two sentiments bookend the spectrum of desire, with many things falling between the extremes of what we don’t want and what we strongly prefer.